 16. Screen settings.
 Change the Vertical alignment property to Superior and click the Next button.

-17. Click the Finish button to complete the Wizard.
+17. Click the Finish button to finish the Table List.

 18. On the ScriptCase toolbar, click the Generate Source Code button.